The easiest way to get UTM Parameters into ActiveCampaign

 What is Attributer?

-Simply put, Attributer is a piece of code that runs on your website.
+Attributer is a small piece of code that runs on your website.

-"I originally built it to use on my client's website, but after a while, I realized it could be useful for businesses everywhere"
+"I originally built it to use on my client's websites, but after a while, I realized it could be useful for businesses everywhere."

 Why using Attributer is better than capturing raw UTM parameters